hafez-ahmad/Covid_19_live_notification_system_for_Bangladesh/README.md

 # Covid_19_live_notification_system_for_Bangladesh
-This is notification system and will automatically notify you every 10 seconds. how to run it ?
+This is notification system and will automatically notify you every 10 seconds.

+how to run it ?
-follow steps
+follow 3 steps
-1. download python 3
+1. download python 3 and install in a proper way

 2. install packages using pip install ...
    a.    bs4
    b.   plyer